 Antiques: belonging to, made in or typical of an earlier period.
 But, make no mistake, antique doesn’t necessarily mean worn-out; and certainly not useless.
-Antiquing is a big “sport” in Missouri, with the unusual and normal found in nearly every nook and cranny of our state.
+Antiquing adventures is a big “sport” in Missouri, with the unusual and normal found in nearly every nook and cranny of our state.
 Go find some.

 In the Southwest Region, collectors have much from which to choose.

 - Mikes Unique Collectable and Antique Flea Market in Springfield gives you access to more than 225 booths and showcases, including Richard Nixon memorabilia, as well as a large selection of used furniture.
 Oh, and they are pet friendly.

 - In the town of Ozark, just off Route 65 at Route J, behind the famous Lambert’s Cafe II (home of the "Throwed Rolls"), two markets await your visit: the Antique Emporium fills 12,000 square-feet; and Martin's Antique and Flea Mall offers 500 stalls of unique items.

 - In Mount Vernon, 30 miles west of Springfield, I-44 at exit 46, 100 dealers fill more than 10,000 square-feet at Relics Antique Mall.
 A second location, Relics Antique Mall & Tea Room, located in Springfield, is possibly Missouri’s largest, at 90,000 square-feet and more than 500 booths.